All Products

 Limits

-• A single NVMe disk can be attached to at most 16 ECS instances that reside in the same zone.
+• A single NVMe cloud disk can be attached to a maximum of 16 ECS instances in the same zone at the same time.

-• For more information, see the Limits section of the "Enable multi-attach" topic.
+• For more information about the limits, see Limits of the multi-attach feature.

-• An ACK managed cluster that runs Kubernetes 1.20 or later is created.
+• An ACK managed cluster is created, and the Kubernetes version of the cluster is 1.20 or later.
 For more information, see Create an ACK managed cluster.

-• The csi-plugin and csi-provisioner components of V1.24.10-7ae4421-aliyun or later are installed.
-For more information about how to update the csi-plugin and csi-provisioner components, see Manage the CSI plug-in.
+• The csi-plugin and csi-provisioner components are installed, and the version of the components is v1.24.10-7ae4421-aliyun or later.
+For information about how to upgrade the csi-plugin and csi-provisioner components, see Manage the csi-plugin and csi-provisioner components.

-• The ACK cluster contains at least two nodes that reside in the same zone and support the multi-attach feature.
-For more information about the instance families that support the multi-attach feature, see the Limits section of the "Enable multi-attach" topic.
+• The cluster contains at least two nodes that are in the same zone and support the multi-attach feature.
+For information about the instance families that support the multi-attach feature, see Limits of the multi-attach feature.

-• An application that meets the following requirements is prepared.
-The application is packaged into a container image for deployment in the ACK cluster.
+• A business application that meets the following requirements is prepared and packaged into a container image for deployment in the ACK cluster:

-• The application supports simultaneous access to the data on a disk from multiple replicated pods.
+• The application supports accessing data on the same cloud disk from multiple replicas at the same time.

-• The application can use standard features such as the NVMe reservation feature to ensure data consistency.
+• The application can ensure data consistency by using standard features such as NVMe Reservation.

-• The sample application uses an interface provided by the Linux kernel for simplified reservation.
-You can also use one of the following methods to run NVMe reservation commands.
-In this case, you must grant the required permissions to your container.
+• In the example, the simplified interface of Reservation provided by the Linux kernel is used.
+You can also use one of the following methods to run Reservation-related commands.
+These methods require privileges.

-• For more information about the NVMe reservation feature, see NVMe Specifications.
+• For more information about the NVMe Reservation feature, see NVMe Specification.

-View the source code of the sample application
+Expand to view the source code of the application example

 #define _GNU_SOURCE